aiven/devportal/docs/products/flink/reference/tutorial/anomaly-detection.rst

 The tutorial is divided into several sections:

 * :doc:`Create the Aiven services <anomaly-detection/create-aiven-services>` provides the steps to create the needed Aiven for Apache Kafka and Aiven for Apache Flink
-* :doc:`Create the Aiven token and start the fake IoT data generator <>` starts a continous flow of data towards an Aiven for Apache Kafka topic
+* Create the Aiven token and start the fake IoT data generator starts a continous flow of data towards an Aiven for Apache Kafka topic
-* :doc:`Create a filtering data pipeline <>` showcases an Apache Flink SQL to filter the dataset
+* Create a filtering data pipeline showcases an Apache Flink SQL to filter the dataset
-* :doc:`Create an aggregation data pipeline <>` provides an example of time bounded aggregation
+* Create an aggregation data pipeline provides an example of time bounded aggregation
-* :doc:`Create a Slack notification data pipeline <>` showcases how to send notifications using the Slack integration
+* Create a Slack notification data pipeline showcases how to send notifications using the Slack integration

 Architecture overview
 ---------------------